Using Eye Contact Attraction To Build A Relationship

 Studies show that making eye contact helps people to remember what you say and do.
 In fact, when you couple eye contact with body language, it makes them pay even more attention to you.

 Maintaining eye contact also encourages people to be more honest with you.
 And that can be a big advantage when you're building a relationship with someone.
 If you want to know what kind of emotions someone is feeling, looking into their eyes can give you a lot of information.
 It's pretty hard to lie with your eyes.

 This isn't just about building romantic relationships either.
+Physical actions don’t talk alone without some level of eye contact.
 Maintaining an appropriate amount of eye contact (that doesn't mean staring) is beneficial to any relationship, including those with children, friends, colleagues, and clients.

 Levels Of Eye Contact

-Maybe you're not particularly good at reading people's eyes.
-You're probably better than you think, but there are some easily recognizable levels of eye contact.
+Maybe you're not particularly good at reading people's eyes or making eye contact.
+You're probably better than you think, but there are some easily recognizable levels or types of eye contact.
 Once you realize what they are, you can be better prepared to understand the nonverbal messages people are sending your way.
 And once you know what they're (not) saying, you can formulate an appropriate response of how to interact with them.